-Breakdown: Bamboo Blade isn’t your typical sports anime, and I say that for two reasons; 1 – it’s about kendo and 2 – the team being focused on is mostly girls.
+Breakdown: Bamboo Blade isn’t your typical sports anime, and I say that for two reasons.
+1 – it’s about kendo and 2 – the team being given focus is mostly girls.
 Boys really have the market cornered when it comes to sports anime.

 I have to say, this show got me really interested in wanting to learn kendo.
-Too bad there’s no place within a reasonable distance of me to learn at.
+Too bad there are no kendo lessons within a reasonable distance of me.

-It’s difficult for me to really analyze the story.
-It encompasses about one full year of the team’s various trials and tribulations.
-It’s a realistic look at what a team actually goes through instead of being one of those predictable sports anime, shows or movies where the underdog constantly wins because that’s the rules of sports shows.
+The story encompasses about one full year of the team’s various trials and tribulations.
+It’s a realistic look at what a team actually goes through instead of being one of those predictable sports anime, shows or movies where the underdog constantly wins because those are the rules of sports shows.